 MONDAY: April 15, 2019 @ 7:00 p.m.

 201 Howell Ave.
 Brooksville, FL 34601

 Dr. Lu Vickers will cover the history of Weeki Wachee from its very beginnings in 1947.
-This talk will feature vintage photographs of the mermaids from their earliest days performing silent ballets to the heyday when ABC built them a million dollar theater.
+This talk will feature vintage photographs of the mermaids from the earliest days performing silent ballets to the heyday when ABC built them a million dollar theater.

+This program is sponsored by the Florida Humanities Council with funds from the Florida Department State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
 The Florida Humanities Council partners with community organizations around the state.
 Support for the Speaker Series is provided by the Florida Humanities Council with funds from the Florida Department of State, Division of Cultural Affairs.